h-isthebestletter/h-isthebestletter/README.md

+# h-isthebestletter
 - It is I, h-isthebestletter.
-No "g"s.
+No "g"s. (kidding)
-- Do not speak about Genshin in my face (that game starts with a letter G 🤮🤮🤮🤮)

-- Everything above is a joke
 - If you ever come across this, this is a private account with only private repos for now.

+- Definitely does not specialize in Python (no joke)

 <!---
 h-isthebestletter/h-isthebestletter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.